lubuntu-team/manual/source/2/2.1/2.1.2/qtransmission.rst

 If you want have a move compact view :menuselection:`View --> Compact View` or press :kbd:`Alt + C`.

+To bring a up a properties dialog window press :kbd:`Alt +Enter` or :menuselection:`Torrent --> Properties`.
+To show how much of the file you have on that torrent is under the :guilabel:`Have` row which shows both the size and the percentage of the file.

 To sort your torrents by activity :menuselection:`View --> Sort by Activity`.
 To sort your torrents by age :menuselection:`View --> Sort by Age`.
 To sort your torrents by name :menuselection:`View --> Sort by Name`.
 To sort your torrents by Progress :menuselection:`View --> Sort by Progress`.
 To sort your torrents by Queue :menuselection:`View --> Sort by Queue`.
 To sort your torrents by ratio uploaded to downloaded :menuselection:`View --> Sort by ratio`.
 To sort your torrents by size :menuselection:`View --> Sort by Size`.
 To sort your torrents by State :menuselection:`View --> Sort by State`.
 To sort your torrents by time to finish downloading :menuselection:`View --> Sort by time left`.
 To reverse the sort order :menuselection:`View --> Reverse sort order`.

 To move a torrent down on where it appears on the screen and the queue :menuselection:`Torrent --> Queue --> Move Down`.
 To move a torrent up in the queue :menuselection:`Torrent --> Queue --> Move Up`.
 To Move a torrent file to the top :menuselecion:`Torrent --> Queue --> Move to Top`.
 To move a torrent file to the bottom :menuselection:`Torrent --> Queue --> Move to Bottom`.